How to Start a Dog Breeding Business

 A commercial dog breeder license is needed through the US Department of Agriculture (USDA) under the Animal Welfare Act (AWA).
 See the Dog Breeder Resource Guide.

-Additionally, most states have laws and licensing requirements for commercial pet breeders once they exceed four dogs.
+Additionally, most states have animal health laws and licensing requirements for commercial pet breeders once they exceed four dogs.

-Last, most states will require a dog breeder to obtain a sales tax permit, and some breeders will also need to get an Employer Identification Number (EIN).
+Last, most states will require commercial dog breeders to obtain a sales tax permit, and some breeders will also need to get an Employer Identification Number (EIN).